catherineloesch/project4-react-frontend/README.md

 ```

-Since the App component contains all the other components, it made sense to define the state variables inside App and then share the variables with all its children.
+Since the `<App>` component is high up in the hierarchy and contains all the other components, it made sense to define the state variables inside the `<App>` component and then share the variables with all its children:

-inside the App.js file:

 ```JavaScript
 import { Routes, Route } from 'react-router-dom';
 import { LoginContext } from './contexts/LoginContext';
 import { useState } from 'react';

 function App() {